Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-The AN/TPS-48 was a highly mobile tactical ground radar set, operating in E-Band, designed for simultaneous long range search and height finding in a severe jamming environment.
+AN/TPS-48 was a highly mobile tactical ground radar set, operating in E-Band, designed for simultaneous long-range search and height finding in a severe jamming environment.

 The AN/TPS-48 used an antenna with Stacked Beam Cosecant Squared Pattern.
 The radar receivers use IF amplifiers with a logarithmic characteristic.
 The bandwidth of the receivers is switchable against active jamming.
 The radar signal processing includes an MTI- and the “Dicke Fix”- processing.
 The height system utilizes an analog computer and a digital evaluation system for providing an accurate target height.

 - Department of the Air Force, United States Air Force Statistical Digest, Fiscal Year 1968, Washington, 30 September 1968 (23.
 Edition)